What is Blockchain? What is it Used For?

 NFTs are digital assets representing unique items — like digital art.
 Smart contracts handle NFT ownership and verify authenticity.

-Although blockchain technology is still in its adolescence, it has enormous potential for innovation and disruption.
-Blockchain technology can change how people interact with one another and the environment around them as it develops and scales.
+Although DLT technology is still in its adolescence, it has enormous potential for innovation and disruption.
+DLT technology can change how people interact with one another and the environment around them as it develops and scales.

 And as cryptocurrency and other digital assets are more widely adopted, Blockchain will become part of the infrastructure of life.